vpvnguyen/vincentnguyen.dev/README.md

 ## Features

-- GithubAPI Admin Portal
+- GithubAPI fetched projects
-- Embeded Twitter Timeline
+- Embeded Twitter timeline
 - GraphQL static querying template
 - Welcome animations

 ## Objective

-I wanted to create a scabable, low maintenance content driven portfolio.
+Create a scalable and low maintenance portfolio leveraging external services to manage content.

 ### User Profile

-User profile is set through `gatsby-config.js`.
-The portfolio is set and tailored to the config settings of the user.
+User profile and static content are set in `gatsby-config.js`.

 ### Personal Github Projects

-Utilizing Github as an admin portal.
-Github projects are filtered by projects that contains at least one star.
+Github projects are fetched and filtered by repositories containing at least one star.

 ### Blogging

-An embeded twitter timeline will list posts made by the user's twitter account
+An embeded twitter timeline will list posts for dynamic blogging.